Last Updated on February 12, 2024 by Admin

 Supply Chain Management and Logistics Career Paths

 However, that’s not to say that supply chain professionals can’t choose to specialize in one domain.
-In the image below, find a few examples of the possible supply chain management career paths.
+In the image below, find a few examples of possible supply chain management career paths.

-At their core, these flexible pathways rely on fundamental business, operations, and project management skills, which are excellent entry points into the field.
+These flexible pathways rely on fundamental business, operations, and project management skills, which are excellent entry points into the field.
 Areas like marketing and information systems also offer valuable transferable skills that prepare professionals to thrive in supply chain roles, paired with supply chain fundamentals and other critical skills.

 “Companies want people with diverse backgrounds.
 They’re willing to train someone with an information systems background and turn them into a supply chain manager.”